Definition: RAW; RAW format files; TIFF; DNG; NEF; CR2; CRW

 RAW is a good storage/archive format Lack of published proprietary standards – bad for archiving as future interpretation may be limited

-Photographer has full control and processing discretion Much skill and training need for full professional advantage of RAW
+Photographer has full control and processing discretion The high degree of flexibility and power of editors that use this format need skill and experience to take full advantage of the RAW files

-Professional skills in processing provide quality and artistic images Expensive and lengthy fine art training often required
+Professional skills in processing provide high quality and artistic images Understanding of finer points of art often required

 [refdefR][refdefF]#6629#